 CISOs take center-stage

-The nature of IT security has raised the stakes for and profiles of these players in government technology
+The nature of IT security matters — brought to high alert by episodic breaches and ongoing cyber threats — has raised the stakes and profiles of the government chief information security officer.

 Of the myriad executive-level positions that have entered and moved up the organizational charts of government agencies, the chief information security officer (CISO) ranks as one of the newest and, increasingly, one of the most complex.